1dancook/fut-test-tsypt/README.md

 - [ ] something based on `Question` but an array of similar questions in which only one is used when compiled (if the similar questions were used in a `QuestionSet` there is potential for a basic duplicate)
 - [ ] convenience function for #True (true/false)
 - [ ] convenience function for #False (true/false)
-- [ ] convenience function for multiple choice (one answer, several wrong answers).
-The first answer will be the correct one, marked as such, and all of them shuffled
 - [ ] convenience function for making matching lists (i.e. key value pairs that get shuffled).
 Currently I'm not sure how the answers would work out for this but there is a way.
 - [ ] convenience function for shuffling words/phrases in a sentence.
 I.e. input=`this | is | the | input` will be split on `|` and shuffled, displayed with `/` separated values.
 Answer sheet will show the original.
 - [ ] Convenience function for cloze passages.
 I.e. mark the targets with `{}` and the targets will be put in a list.
 Optional extra words for detractors.